AishaDorsett/uTunes/README.md

 ```

 ```
-[ ] As a researchers of all bangers
+[ ] As a purveyor of big beats
-So that I can refine my search
+So that I can fine-tune my radio dial
 I would like to be able to search by year
 ```

 ```
-[ ] As a researchers of all bangers
+[ ] As a groovy cat
-So that I can refine my search
+So that I can surf the hippest frequencies
 I would like to be able to search by album
 ```

 ```
-[ ] As a researchers of all bangers
+[ ] As a sonic explorer
-So that I can refine my search
+So that I can discover new musical worlds
 I would like to be able to search for associated artists
 ```